vimarius/SocialMediaApp/README.md

-Clone the repository
-Open Spring Tools Suite
-Import project: File -> Import... -> Maven -> Existing Maven Projects -> Next -> Browse... -> select folder the project was saved in... -> Finish
-Right Mouse Click on the project -> Run As -> Spring Boot App Check on localhost:8080/swagger-ui.html
-Open Visual Studio Code
-Open project File -> Open Folder... -> select folder the project was saved in... -> Select Folder Open terminal: Terminal -> New Terminal
-Command in the opened terminal to install required packages: npm install Command in the opened terminal to start the project: npm start Check on localhost:3000
+1. Clone the repository; 2.
+Open Spring Tools Suite; 3.
+Import project: File -> Import... -> Maven -> Existing Maven Projects -> Next -> Browse... -> select folder the project was saved in... -> Finish; 4.
+Right Mouse Click on the project -> Run As -> Spring Boot App; 5.
+Check on localhost:8080/swagger-ui.html; 6.
+Open Visual Studio Code; 7.
+Open project File -> Open Folder... -> select folder the project was saved in... -> Select Folder; 8.
+Open terminal: Terminal -> New Terminal; 9.
+Type npm install in the command line; 10.
+Type npm start in the command line; 11.
+Check on localhost:3000